 What Is Grain?

-The film you use for analogue photography has silver in the emulsion to make it sensitive to light.
+The photographic film you use for analogue photography has silver crystals in its emulsion coating to make it sensitive to light.

-The more silver an emulsion contains, the more sensitive it is to light.
+The more silver halide crystals an emulsion contains, the more sensitive it is to light.
 And ISO is how photographers measure a film’s ability to capture light.

 Back in the day, the ISO values ranged from ISO 25 to ISO 3200.
 ISO 25 has the least amount of silver, making it perfect for use in bright daylight.
 Meanwhile, the higher ranges, such as 3200, have more significant pieces of silver that let it capture low levels of light.